byennen/defi-box/README.md

    ```

    - Get an API key from: https://infura.io/
-   - Both of the private keys can be any private key you choose
+   - Both of the private keys can be any private key you choose:
      - `PRIV_KEY_DEPLOY` refers to an account specifically for deploying
      - `PRIV_KEY_TEST` refers to an account specifically for testing